 It is the generic method to open the terminal from the activity menu.
-Press the Windows key or (super key for Linux and command key for macOS) to open the Activity menu and type the terminal.
+Press the Windows key (or the super key for Linux and the command key for macOS) to open the Activity menu and type the terminal.

 The terminal icon will appear on top.
 Click on it to open the Linux terminal, as shown below.